 Better Precision, Lower Costs

-Our Ultra Precision Scales are ultimately able to give you much higher accuracy than strain gage scales at a similar cost.
+Our Ultra Precision Scales are ultimately able to give you much higher accuracy than strain gauge scales at a similar cost.
+In fact, you’ll be able to save money over the long haul because these scales represent so much less in maintenance costs over their lifespan.

 Higher capacity SAW scales are actually about two-thirds the cost of a force motor scale and the accuracy is at least as good, if not better – even at higher capacities.